CONTESTS AND AWARDS

 Reputable contests and awards typically have a specific focus, and limit the number of categories under which you can submit.
 For instance, a contest may be limited to screenplays only or book manuscripts only.
 An award for fiction may have separate categories for novels, poetry, and short fiction, or be broken down by genre.

 The point is that a reputable contest or award shouldn’t feel like the kitchen sink.
 Be careful of contests that call for any and all talent, especially if everything is lumped together under a single prize (how can a novel manuscript compete with a short story or a screenplay?).
 Watch out for contests or awards that have dozens or scores of separate categories.
-Again, the contest sponsor may be trying to make a profit from entry fees.
+Again, the contest sponsor may be trying to maximize entries in order to make a profit from entry fees.

 Are the rules and guidelines clearly stated?

-A legitimate contest or awards program will provide clear rules, including information about entry categories, deadlines, eligibility, format, fees, prizes and the circumstances in which they will or will not be awarded, judging, and (very important) any rights you may be surrendering.
+A legitimate contest or awards program will provide clear rules and guidelines, including information about entry categories, deadlines, eligibility, format, fees, prizes and the circumstances in which they will or will not be awarded, judging, and (very important) any rights you may be surrendering by entering.
 If you can’t find these, don’t enter.
 Here’s one example of why.

 Who’ll be doing the judging?

-It’s in a contest’s or awards program’s interest to name its judges, since the caliber of the judges speaks directly to the contest’s or award’s prestige (or lack of it).
+It’s in a contest’s or awards program’s interest to name its judges, since the caliber of the judges speaks directly to the contest’s or award’s prestige.
 This is important information for you as well, since a contest or award with a judging panel of successful writers and/or industry professionals is much more likely to be a good addition to your writing resume if you win.

 Some contests/awards prefer to protect judges’ privacy, so not naming judges isn’t necessarily illegitimate–as long as you’re confident of the reputability of the sponsor.
 If you aren’t, be wary.
 No-name judges may be under-qualified, or the contest’s or awards’ own staff may be doing the judging–or, in the case of a contest/award profiteer, the judges may merely be a fiction.